kevinkeller021204/bandit/README.md

 2. Open repo (e.g. vs code)
 3. open terminal (in vs code)
 4. cd desktop
-5. npm install --save-dev electron //may take a while, ignore warnings
+5. npm install --save-dev electron > may take a while, ignore warnings
 6. npm run build
 7. npm start

 ### Advanced for Development: Start Front- & Backend independently
-(may depend on your installed dependencies)
+(may depend on your installed dependencies) do not commit changes with IS_DEV = 1

-Set IS_DEV in app.py to 1 for proxy tunneling
+1. Set IS_DEV in app.py to 1 for proxy tunneling
-do not commit changes with IS_DEV = 1
+2. npm run build > (/frontend)
-npm run build //(/frontend)
+3. npm run build > (/frontend)
-npm run dev //(/frontend)
+4. npm run dev > (/frontend)
-python(3) app.py //(in your virtual environment.
+5. python(3) app.py > (in your virtual environment.
 Must be started and activated, install requirements and all dependencies which may be missing. https://code.visualstudio.com/docs/python/environments)

 Have fun!